wuyu2015/OnyxShellSwift/README.md

             This is a demo command that demonstrates how to use OnyxShell to parse command-line arguments.

             Arguments:
-            -c, --Counter           Enable the counter feature.
+            -c, --counter           Enable the counter feature.
 Each output will include an incrementing counter.
             -C, --no-counter        Disable the counter feature.
 Outputs will not include a counter.

             --repeat=<count>,